-Here are the basics you need to know to perform your civi duty today:
+Here are the basics you need to know to perform your civi duty when the day comes:

 When can I vote?

 Polling sites are open from 6am-9pm on November 8th.
 Early voting will be in-person from October 29th – November 6th.